-- Practice this demonstration before you attempt to do it in front of an audience. - The balloon should contain at least 2-3 times the quantity of hydrogen needed to fill the can. - Warn students to cup their ears before the explosion-it is surprisingly loud!

-• Avoid telling your students that one of the chemicals needed for this demonstration is sodium hydroxide.
-The reaction is easily performed and sodium hydroxide (lye) is also readily available.
-Hydrogen-filled bottles and caustic sodium hydroxide can be a problem in untrained hands.

-• Many teachers prepare the hydrogen gas before class and store the hydrogen gas in a balloon until use.
+- Practice this demonstration before you attempt to do it in front of an audience. - The balloon should contain at least 2-3 times the quantity of hydrogen needed to fill the can. - You can warn your students about the loud noise or you can really wake them up.
+It is surprisingly loud. - Avoid telling your students that one of the chemicals need for this demonstration is sodium hydroxide.
+The reaction is easily performed and sodium hydroxide (lye) is too readily available.
+Hydrogen filled bottles and caustic sodium hydroxide can be a problem in untrained hands. - Many teachers prepare the hydrogen gas before class and store the hydrogen gas in a balloon until use.